Azure/batch-shipyard/docs/74-batch-shipyard-azure-keyvault.md

 Directory Service Principal, then please continue following the directions below.

+If you prefer to use asymmetric X.509 certificate-based authentication, then please see the next section.
+You can also augment the Key-based Authentication with Certificate authentication by following the Certificate guide immediately after the Key-based authentication guide.

 #### Step 0: Get or Create a Directory
 First, you will need to create a directory if you do not have any existing directories (you should have a default directory) or if you are a user of a directory that does not allow you to register an Application.
-You will need to use the [Classic Azure Portal](https://manage.windowsazure.com/) to create a directory.
+You will need to use the [Classic Azure Portal](https://manage.windowsazure.com/) to create a directory, however, it is recommended to use the default directory that is associated with your subscription if possible.

 #### Step 1: Retrieve the Directory ID
-Retrieve the Directory ID of the Active Directory from the Azure Portal.
+Retrieve the Directory ID of the Active Directory from the [Azure Portal](https://portal.azure.com).
 Click on `Azure Active Directory` on the left menu and then `Properties`.
 You will see the `Directory ID` displayed on the next blade on the right.

 ![74-aad-step1-0.png](https://azurebatchshipyard.blob.core.windows.net/github/74-aad-step1-0.png)